top of page

 Older roofs may only qualify for ACV or may be partially or completely excluded.
 Always confirm with your insurance provider how your policy applies before filing.

-Step 3, Understand What Counts as Storm Damage
+What Insurance Counts as Storm Damage vs Wear and Tear

 Insurance covers sudden, storm-related damage, not general aging or cosmetic wear.
 Common covered events include: